 The Trustee or Trust unitholders owning at least 10% of the outstanding Trust Units may call meetings of Trust unitholders.
-The Trust is responsible for all costs associated with calling a meeting of Trust unitholders, unless such meeting is called by the Trust unitholders in which case the Trust unitholders are responsible for all costs associated with calling such meeting.
-Meetings must be held in such location as is designated by the Trustee in the notice of such meeting.
+The Trust is responsible for all costs associated with calling a meeting of Trust unitholders, unless such meeting is called by Trust unitholders, in which case the Trust unitholders who called the meeting are responsible for all such costs.
+Meetings must be held in such location as the Trustee designates in the notice of such meeting.
 The Trustee must send notice of the time and place of the meeting and the matters to be acted upon to all of the Trust unitholders at least 20 days and not more than 60 days before the meeting.
-Trust unitholders representing a majority of Trust Units outstanding must be present or represented to have a quorum.
+Trust unitholders representing a majority of Trust Units outstanding must be present or represented by proxy to have a quorum.
 Each Trust unitholder is entitled to one vote for each Trust Unit owned.
-Abstentions and broker non-votes shall not be deemed to be a vote cast.
+Abstentions and broker non-votes will not be deemed to be a vote cast.

-Unless otherwise required by the Trust Agreement, a matter may be approved or disapproved by the affirmative vote of a majority of the Trust Units present in person or by proxy at a meeting where there is a quorum.
-This is true even if a majority of the total Trust Units did not approve it.
+Unless the Trust Agreement otherwise requires, a matter may be approved or disapproved by the affirmative vote of a majority of the Trust Units present in person or by proxy at a meeting where there is a quorum.
+This is true even if holders of a majority of the total Trust Units did not approve it.
 The affirmative vote of the holders of at least 75% of the outstanding Trust Units is required to:

-- · dissolve the Trust; - amend the Trust Agreement (except with respect to certain matters that do not adversely affect the rights of Trust unitholders in any material respect); or - approve the sale of all the assets of the Trust (including the sale of the Net Profits Interest).
+- · dissolve the Trust; - · amend the Trust Agreement (except with respect to certain matters that do not adversely affect the rights of Trust unitholders in any material respect); or - approve the sale of all the assets of the Trust (including the sale of the Net Profits Interest).

-At the special meeting of Trust unitholders held on August 30, 2017, unitholders approved amendments to the Trust Agreement.
-In September 2017, Enduro, the Trustee and the Delaware Trustee entered into the First Amendment to Amended and Restated Trust Agreement, which amended certain provisions of the Trust Agreement to, among other things, allow Enduro (and, therefore, following the Sale Transaction, the Sponsor) to sell interests in the Underlying Properties free and clear of the Net Profits Interest with the approval of Trust unitholders holding at least 50% of the then outstanding units of the Trust at a meeting held in accordance with the requirements of the Trust Agreement.
-This amendment reduced the required threshold for approval of such sales from 75% to 50% of the outstanding units of the Trust.
+In September 2017, following a special meeting of Trust unitholders at which unitholders approved amendments to the Trust Agreement, Enduro, the Trustee and the Delaware Trustee entered into the First Amendment to Amended and Restated Trust Agreement, which amended certain provisions of the Trust Agreement to, among other things, allow Enduro (and, therefore, following the Sale Transaction, the Sponsor) to sell interests in the Underlying Properties free and clear of the Net Profits Interest with the approval of Trust unitholders holding at least 50% of the then outstanding units of the Trust at a meeting held in accordance with the requirements of the Trust Agreement.
+This amendment reduced the required threshold for approval of such sales from holders of 75% to holders of 50% of the outstanding Trust Units.

-In addition, certain amendments to the Trust Agreement may be made by the Trustee without approval of the Trust unitholders.
+In addition, the Trustee may make certain amendments to the Trust Agreement without approval of the Trust unitholders.